 1. Use A Fur-Zoff Pet Hair Remover

 Does a pumice stone remove dog hair from car?
-Yes, it does!
-If you want to remove stubborn dog hair from a car, this Fur-Zoff pet hair remover is life-changing.
-You need it in your life because it works so well!
-It even works great for the trunk carpet, which is usually hard to clean.
+Yes, it can.
+If you want to remove stubborn dog hair from a car, the Fur-Zoff pet hair remover really helps.
+It works especially well on trunk carpet, which is usually tough to clean with just the vacuum.

 2. Lilly Brush Mini For Seats And Corners

 What do car detailers use to remove dog hair?
-Many of them actually use the Lilly Brush or a similar product.
-This Lilly Brush is perfect if you need to remove embedded dog hair from corners or hard-to-reach spaces in your car.
+Many of them use the Lilly Brush or a similar product.
+The Lilly Brush works especially well to remove embedded dog hair from corners and other hard-to-reach spots in your car.

 4. Wet/Dry Shop Vacuum